max-arensberg/mls-roster-construction-considerations/README.md

 # mls-roster-construction-considerations
 Statistical analysis of 2022 Major League Soccer player performance data with the goal of identifying trends and relevant factors in roster construction.
+Primarily using ggplot.

 Background, Motivations, and Data Source:
 Major League Soccer, the first division in United States and Canadian professional soccer, has grown from 20 teams in 2015 to 30 teams by the start of the 2025 season.
 This rapid expansion, cheered on by ever-growing fan groups, has coincided with a 20% increase in international players between 2012 and 2022, with 82+ nations now represented.
 Out of the international players, over 50% of them came from countries in Latin America.